koljapluemer/obsidian-the-queue/README.md

 When you are in your queue, you can always jump to edit the note you are looking at — just click the little pen icon.

-We recommend doing this a lot!
+We recommend doing this — a lot!
 This way your notes become better and better, even the ones that may be forgotten otherwise.

 Once you are done editing, you can jump back to the same note by just clicking the queue icon (![](doc/img/queue.png)) again.

+If during editing you decide that you really don't need this note anymore, you can also delete it. *The Queue* will just pick a new note once you start it again.

 #### Filtering

 ![](doc/img/filter.png)

-If you have set `q-keywords` on some notes, you can use the filter icon to filter which notes show up in your queue.
+If you have set `q-keywords` on at least some notes, you can use the filter icon to filter which notes show up in your queue.

 This can be useful when cramming for an exam or for habits that can be done while riding the bus.